-Students seeking prior learning credit should first contact the appropriate division dean to obtain a Request for Prior Learning Credit form.
+Students seeking prior learning credit should first contact the Retention Coordinator for Science, Technology and Mathematics, to obtain a Request for Prior Learning Credit Portfolio Consideration form.
 The completed request form will be reviewed by a faculty member in the discipline for which credit is sought and the division dean.
-If they agree that the prior learning experiences justify granting credit, the student will be asked to provide documentation of the experiences.
-After verifying the documentation, the faculty member will complete a Granting of Credit for Prior Learning form and forward it for approval by the division dean and executive vice president - provost for academic and student programs and services.
+If they agree that the prior learning experiences justify granting credit, the student will be asked to provide a portfolio of relevant experiences.
+After verifying the portfolio, the faculty member will complete a Granting of Credit for Prior Learning form and forward it for approval by the division dean and executive vice president - provost for academic and student programs and services.
 Upon approval, the executive vice president - provost will submit the form to the director of records for posting of the credit into the student's academic record.
 The credit will be posted after the student has paid the applicable fees (see "Credit for Prior Learning Fee," p.
-21) and has successfully completed twelve (12) semester credit hours at the College and will not apply toward meeting residency requirements for graduation.
+22) and has successfully completed twelve (12) semester credit hours at the College and will not apply toward meeting residency requirements for graduation.